Parallel-NetCDF/PnetCDF/sneak_peek.md

     ncmpi_inq_file_info().
 See commit f0e65cf.

 * Bug fixes
-  + Fix to keep tolerance difference and ratio constants.
-See commit 75d20e6.
   + Fix ncvalidator bug for the case when there is no record written but both fixed-size and record variables are defined.
 See commit b34bfcd.
   + Fix configure bug of setting environment variable SEQ_CC to the sequential